If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 8. Resourcefulness is better than convenience

-If something broke, you fixed it.
-If you didn’t have what you needed, you made do.
-You used paper clips, duct tape, and ingenuity before running to the store—or more likely, the hardware section of the local department store.
+If something broke, people fixed it.
+If they didn’t have what they needed, they made do.
+Paper clips, duct tape, and ingenuity came before running to the store—or more likely, the hardware section of the local department store.

 In contrast, the convenience culture today can lead to helplessness when things don’t go exactly as planned.